-For ecommerce, it's can a bit trickier.
-That said, it's more common for an ecommerce business marketer to be their target market.
-If you started a business selling something online, it's likely you love the thing you're selling.
+For ecommerce, it’s can a bit trickier.
+That said, it’s more common for an ecommerce business marketer to be their target market.
+If you started a business selling online, it’s likely you love the thing you’re selling.

 So, why do you prefer your own product other a competitor’s?
 Why do you need what you sell?

 And then, from a blogging standpoint, what are you interested in as an individual?